cheesycod/DocsSite/README.md

 <h3>Self Hosting</h3>
 <p>
- • We will offer no support or assistance in Self-Hosting or Setting up your own instance of this Docs Site.
+ • We will offer no support or assistance in Self-Hosting or Setting up your own instance of this Docs Site!.
 <br /><br />
- • This website is public simply for the purpose of allowing Open Collaborations from our Members and Developer's.
+ • This website is public simply for the purpose of allowing Open Collaborations from our Members and Developer's!.
 <br /><br />
- • If you are familiar with or have experience hosting a Gatsby based website then you are more then welcome to Self Host it.
+ • If you are familiar with or have experience hosting a Gatsby based website then you are more then welcome to Self Host it!.
 </p>